 A family, found & lost

 For a fresh start, Mr. & Mrs. Blasian left the city for the northern suburbs.
-We also succumbed to retail therapy and traded, trading our condo for a house that was 7.5 times bigger.
+We also succumbed to retail therapy and traded our condo for a house that was 7.5 times bigger.
 We paid a price, emotionally.
 Between commuting to work and intense newsroom politics, I burned out.
-When our baby girl came into our lives, I gladly quit work to do the mommy thing.
+Finally, when Baby Girl came into our lives, I gladly quit work to do the mommy thing.

-The differences that divided us while we chased our careers took us on separate roads now, too.
-He relaxed by jumping into the Mercedes to hit some balls on tennis court or golf course.
+Before the baby, chasing our careers already had us on separate journeys.
+Now, the contrasts and conflicts escalated.
+He relaxed by jumping into the Mercedes to hit some balls on the tennis court or golf course.
 I turned to decorating.
-Our home exploded in colorful faux-finished walls, hand-painted furniture and quilts.
+Our home exploded in colorful, hand-painted faux-finished walls.
+I hand-painted furniture and sewed quilts.
 I made everything, including our pottery dinner plates and Victorian silk lampshades.

 Then, just as the house threatened to swallow me up in fabric swatches, writing saved my life.
 Again.

 My right to write

 At 40, I enrolled in my first-ever creative writing workshop.
 A novel poured out as I typed late into the night.
 It was a way to avoid sleeping on opposite edges of a king-sized marital bed and deny that we were in a failing marriage.
-And there I was, once again, haunted by my childhood; I had parents who slept in separate bedrooms.
+And there I was, once again, haunted by my childhood: My parents used to sleep in separate bedrooms.

 Speaking of haunting, my novel had a plot that fascinated the shrink: A single, Chinese American newspaperwoman solves a murder mystery while a sexy ghost from ancient China stalks her.
 My therapist wondered why the heroine never slept with the ghost or any man.
 What’s up with that?